The All-Party Parliamentary Group for Golf welcomed Chief Executive of The R&A, Martin Slumbers, to Westminster yesterday evening (17 January).

 Group Co-Chair Stephen Gethins MP’s constituency of North East Fife is home to The R&A. He said “it was a pleasure to welcome Martin to Parliament and discuss The R&A’s strategy to develop golf across the United Kingdom and abroad.

 “We have a fantastic professional game in the United Kingdom, but we also need to encourage more people of all ages and abilities to take part, and so it was great to hear about The R&A’s efforts to ensure golf is more accessible and affordable for all.”

-Chief Executive of The R&A, Martin Slumbers, said “it was a pleasure to meet with Members of both Houses of Parliament, and honorary and associate members of the Parliamentary Golf Group, to discuss the work that The R&A is undertaking to strengthen our game at all levels.
+Chief Executive of The R&A, Martin Slumbers, said “it was a pleasure to meet with Members of both Houses of Parliament, and honorary and associate members of the All-Party Parliamentary Group for Golf, to discuss the work that The R&A is undertaking to strengthen our game at all levels.